-- I. PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish a diagnosis or determine future risk to develop early-onset Alzheimer disease is considered medically necessary when: - A. The member/enrollee is 18 years of age or older, AND - B. The member/enrollee is asymptomatic, AND - 1.
-Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - a) Has at least one relative with a history of early-onset Alzheimer disease, OR - C. The member/enrollee is symptomatic, AND - 1.
+- I. PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish a diagnosis or determine future risk to develop early-onset Alzheimer disease (diagnosed before age 65 years) is considered medically necessary when: - A. The member/enrollee is 18 years of age or older, AND - B. The member/enrollee is asymptomatic, AND - 1.
+Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - a) Has at least one relative with a history of early-onset Alzheimer disease (diagnosed before age 65 years), OR

+- C. The member/enrollee is symptomatic with dementia, AND - 1.
 Was diagnosed with dementia at 65 years of age or younger, AND - a) Has a close relative diagnosed with dementia, OR - b) Has an unknown family history (e.g., adoption), OR - 2.
-Was diagnosed with dementia at any age, AND

-- a) Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - b) Has at least one close relative who was diagnosed with dementia at 65 years of age or younger. - II.
+Was diagnosed with dementia at 66 years of age or older, AND - a) Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - b) Has at least one close relative who was diagnosed with dementia at 65 years of age or younger. - II.
 Genetic testing for Alzheimer's disease via other genes is considered investigational. - III.
-PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish the diagnosis or determine future risk to develop early-onset Alzheimer disease is considered investigational for all other indications.
+PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish the diagnosis or determine future risk to develop early-onset Alzheimer disease (diagnosed before age 65 years) is considered investigational for all other indications.